cpsievert/shinySbm/README.md

 stable](https://img.shields.io/badge/lifecycle-stable-green.svg)](https://img.shields.io/badge/lifecycle-stable-green.svg)
 <!-- badges: end -->

-`shinySbm` is a R package containing a shiny application.
+The `shinySbm` is a R package containing a shiny application.
 This application provides a user-friendly interface for network analysis based on the `sbm` package made by Chiquet J, Donnet S and Barbillon P (2023) [CRAN](https://CRAN.R-project.org/package=sbm).
 The `sbm` package